About this post

 - GitLens: I think this one is already a well-known extension.
 Nothing much to say, but I use this extension everyday for seeing inlined git blames within the editor and ability to see a full file or line history.
 I can highly recommend this extension.

-- Settings Sync: This is probably my most used extension since start.
+- Settings Sync DEPRECATED: This is probably my most used extension since start.
 It allows you to sync all your editor settings and installed extensions in a Gist like this one.
 It is super stable and works like a charm!

 - Jira and Bitbucket (Official): In case you are working a lot with Bitbucket or Jira, you will like this official Atlassian extension.
 It provides access to interact, view and edit Jira tickets directly within VSCode or in my opinion more interesting: review PRs directly in your editor and jump to the code locations that changed and see a full diff of it.
 Thus it is very helpful for reviewing PRs in a better and known context, namely your editor.
 Really nice!
 For Github there is something similar for reviewing PRs.